-StoneLite® panels are natural stone composite panels comprised of a thin stone veneer and an aluminum honeycomb backing which is sandwiched between impervious, high-strength, fiber-reinforced epoxy skin.
-StoneLite® panels from Stone Panels, Inc. can feature almost any stone; including granite, marble, limestone, slate and sandstone.
-Our natural stone composite panels have been used extensively for exterior, interior and renovation applications (among other applications).
+StoneLite® panels are natural stone composite panels comprised of a thin stone veneer and an aluminum honeycomb backing sandwiched between impervious, high-strength, fiber-reinforced epoxy skin.
+StoneLite® panels from Stone Panels International may be produced from almost any natural stone; including granite, marble, limestone, slate, and sandstone.
+Our natural stone composite panels have been used extensively for exterior, interior, and renovation applications.

 Our StoneLite® panel product has four major benefits when compared to traditional solid stone systems:

 Panels from Stone Panels International are one-fifth the weight of dimensional stone and provide huge savings regarding installation time, labor, and structural requirements.
 StoneLite® panels can resist 60 times more impact than granite that is 3 centimeters thick as a result of our patented manufacturing process.
 The fiber-reinforced epoxy skin found on our natural stone composite panels creates a waterproof barrier, making them impervious to water.
 These attributes, along with thorough testing for acid freeze-thaw, air and water filtration, structural and impact load, fire, attachment systems and more, place StoneLite® panels at the forefront as a building material of choice.